 Enjoy larger-than-life films that fill your peripheral vision combined with superb sound to provide you with the best seat in the house.
-Slip on your 3D glasses to see incredible realistic three-dimensional images as they are projected onto a giant six-story screen - the largest in Texas - so lifelike that you'll want reach out to grab them. more...
+Slip on your 3D glasses to see incredible realistic three-dimensional images as they are projected onto a giant six-story screen; so lifelike that you'll want reach out to grab them. more...

 Now you can delight in the major enhancements that have been made to Galveston's only white sand beach!
-You and your family will love the lazy river, 18-foot tower slides, wave pool, and educational Kon-Tiki theme that were recently added to the attraction.
+You'll love the lazy river, 18-foot tower slides, wave pool, and educational Kon-Tiki theme that were recently added to the attraction.
 When it comes to unforgettable, family-friendly fun?
 Look no further than Palm Beach! more...

 offers everything in a resort destination beautiful accommodations, entertainment, shopping and 32 miles of